sdwheeler/tools-by-sean/README.md

 ## migrate-scripts

-This is a collection of scripts to manage and transform markdown content from the old publishing structure to the new structure.
+A collection of scripts to manage and transform markdown content from the old publishing structure to the new structure.

 ## utilities